Cursor

 The Problem

-Young families in Unsworth Heights have limited connection with one another despite living in a family-oriented suburb, reflecting the area’s longstanding tradition of reserved and private lifestyles.
+Young families in Unsworth Heights have limited connection with one another due to the area’s longstanding tradition of reserved and private lifestyles.

 Lack of Community Connection